 A pharmacy professional’s participation in the Iowa Monitoring Program for Pharmacy Professionals (IMP3) is confidential to the public as long as the participant is in compliance with program requirements.
 The public does not have access to information that identifies participants in the program, except in those few cases where a participant has formal disciplinary charges filed by the Iowa Board of Pharmacy (Board), including charges for noncompliance with an IMP3 contract.

-The Board may know or learn of the pharmacy professional’s participation in the program, or information regarding a program participant may be released to the Board, for the following reasons:
+The Board may become aware of a pharmacy professional’s participation in the program, or receive information about a program participant, for the following reasons:

-Participant is referred or ordered by the Board to participate in IMP3
+Referral by the Board: The participant is referred or ordered by the Board to join the IMP3 program.

-Participant is not compliant with their IMP3 contract and is referred by IMP3 to the Board
+Non-compliance with IMP3 Contract: The participant has failed to comply with their IMP3 contract and is referred to the Board by IMP3.

-Participant’s pharmacy practice poses a significant risk to the public
+Public Safety Risk: The participant’s pharmacy practice is determined to pose a significant risk to public safety.

-Omaha Licensee Support Group Where - Nebraska Methodist Hospital, Heritage Room, 2nd floor near cafeteria on south end of hospital When - Tuesdays 7-8pm & Sundays 9-10am Who - Addicted and recovering health professionals & health professional students (physicians from Iowa are welcomed) Contact person - Jeff Baldwin, Pharm.D., (402) 493-2384 (home), (402) 559-6498 (work)
+Omaha Licensee Support Group Where: Nebraska Methodist Hospital, Heritage Room, 2nd floor near cafeteria on south end of hospital When: Tuesdays, 7-8 p.m. & Sundays, 9-10 a.m.
+Who: Addicted and recovering health professionals & health professional students (physicians from Iowa are welcomed) Contact person: Jeff Baldwin, Pharm.D., 402.493.2384, 402.559.6498

 Participant and Monitoring Team Quarterly Report Forms